lorrli274/next/courses/community/Mozilla/Express Web Framework/4- Routes and controllers/03-Defining and Using Separate Route Modules.md

 module.exports = router;
 ```

-Above we are defining our route handler callbacks directly in the router functions.
+info> Above we are defining our route handler callbacks directly in the router functions.
 In the LocalLibrary we'll define these callbacks in a separate controller module.

-To use the router module in our main app file we first `require()` the route module (**Wiki.js**).
-We then call `use()` on the _Express_ application to add the Router to the middleware handling path, specifying an URL path of 'wiki'.
+To use the router module in our main app file we first `require()` the route module (*Wiki.js*).
+We then call `use()` on the express application to add the Router to the middleware handling path, specifying an URL path of 'wiki'.

 ```js
 var wiki = require('./wiki.js');